Zonos/zonos-elements-readme/README.md

   <br>

 - For React, Next.js:
-  - Create a typescript file and import `@zonos/elements` to define types definition for `window` interface.
+  - Create a typescript file and import `@zonos/elements` to define types definition for `window` interface
     <details>
     <summary>Code example</summary>